Mwea National Reserve

 Accommodation in Mwea national reserve

 The national reserve is surrounded by seven camping sites with camping facilities giving you the perfect experience in the reserve.
 The campsites include; Githechu camp, Sylvester camp, Kyangosi camp, Kanyonga camp, Mbogo camp and Hippo point camp.
-These are suited inside the reserve making you experience the cold fresh airs of the park, close animals, and also enjoy the beautiful sounds of the birds in the reserve.
+These are suited inside the reserve making you experience the cold fresh air of the park, close to animals, and also enjoy the beautiful sounds of the birds in the reserve.
 However, tourists may choose to sleep outside the reserve in hotels and lodges which are also found around the reserve that give you the best services in order to enjoy your safaris ranging from luxury, midrange and budget.

 Best months to visit mwea national reserve.